jenbuzz/laravel-uuid/README.md

 ```

-The uuid trait also adds a find-function to the model so it is easy to find an element by uuid again.
+The uuid trait also adds a find-function to the model which makes it is easy to find an element by uuid.
 This can be done as in the following code snippet:
 ```php
 <?php